-Adam J. Langino is Of Counsel at Cohen Milstein and a member of the firm’s Complex Tort Litigation practice group, focusing on products liability, catastrophic injury and wrongful death, and managed care abuse litigation
+Adam J. Langino is Of Counsel at Cohen Milstein and a member of the firm’s Complex Tort Litigation practice group, focusing on truck accidents, products liability, catastrophic injury and wrongful death, and managed care abuse litigation.

 Mr. Langino is an experienced, hands-on trial attorney, who has tried more than 20 jury trial cases in his career.
 Mr. Langino represents clients who have been seriously or catastrophically injured by holding accountable the corporations or persons that have caused them harm.